GuildCrafts/web-development-js/CONTRIBUTING.md

 - [ ] Has a terse and clear title
 - [ ] Includes description, context, and well-written specifications
 - [ ] Tagged with the `draft` label
-- [ ] Assigned to appropriate milestone
+- [ ] Assigned to appropriate milestone for difficulty level
 - [ ] Submitted for review to Moderators

 ### How to Write a Goal